Corporate Governance

 Regular IR conferences for analysts and institutional investors The Company holds financial results briefings for analysts and institutional investors.
 We also make efforts to communicate with analysts and institutional investors by disclosing financial results presentation materials on the Company's website for quarterly financial results, as well as by visiting institutional investors and responding to individual interviews.
 Yes

-Publishing of IR material on website We have established an IR site on our website, where we post not only financial results and financial information, but also explanatory materials for financial results, timely disclosure materials, shareholder newsletters, and various notices.
+Publishing of IR material on website We have established an IR site on our website, where we post not only financial results and financial information, but also explanatory materials for financial results, timely disclosure materials, and various notices.
 Some of the above material is also provided in English.

 Other In order to deepen the understanding of our company, we focus on providing information via the Internet, and actively disseminate the details of our initiatives through Group Topics on our website and various SNS.